theREDspace/phaser2-flump-plugin/README.md

 Similar to loading other assets within Phaser, we call `game.load.flumpAtlas(...)` and pass it three arguments.

 The first is the library key, and will be considered the name for that library.
 This key is how you access your library data from Phaser's cache object.
-It is also used to make sure that all atlas PNGs have a unique name within the cache.
+It is also used to make sure that all atlas PNGs have an unique name within the cache.
 Because the Flump exporter does not name the atlas images uniquely per library, the plugin will add the library key as a prefix to the image's filename.
 In this case, your atlas image is stored as `demoLibrary/atlas0.png`.
 Knowing this you can easily access individual frames from the Flump atlas by using `game.add.image(0, 0, "demoLibrary/atlas0.png", "greenSquareSprite")`.

 The second argument is the URL to the `library.json` file.
 This file is the data file the Flump exporter will create that stores all the animation data within this library.
 It is stored within Phaser's cache using the library key provided for the first argument.